Learning with Oldknow's Legacy

 Free Local History Lesson Plans & Resources

-Working with a Primary Education Consultant and a KS1 teacher from All Saints Primary School in Marple, we are developing two 6 week schemes of work.
+Working with a Primary Education Consultant and a KS1 teacher from All Saints Primary School in Marple, we have developed two 6 week schemes of work.

-Covering KS1 and KS2, they will be free to download and will include:
+The two Topic Packs cover KS1 and KS2, and are free to download and include:

-6 week scheme of work, with individual lesson plans and background reading notes.
+a 6 week scheme of work, with outline lesson plans, links to videos, maps and other resources and background reading notes.

 Planning grid showing all the NC links to help you get the most from our pack.